worMatty/deathrun_toolkit/README.md

 ## What is Deathrun Toolkit?

-It's a set of plugins for deathrun servers which handle the running of the game mode and optionally fix exploits and make quality of life improvements in older or flawed maps.
+It's a set of plugins for TF2, TF2 Classic and Open Fortress game servers which handle the running of the deathrun game mode and optionally fix exploits and make quality of life improvements in older or flawed maps.

 ## Installation